 Your agency is welcome to submit an agency-specific records schedule following its normal procedure.
 The schedule should include a justification for deviating from the GRS.
-Since the GRS establishes a legal minimum retention period for similar records across the Government, we request your agency’s general counsel sign off on any agency-specific schedule requesting to keep records beneath the 25-year threshold.
+Since the GRS establishes a legal minimum retention period for similar records across the Government, your agency’s general counsel needs to review and approve any agency-specific schedule requesting to keep the records for a shorter time than the 25-year threshold.

 QUESTIONS RELATED TO GRS 5.6, ITEMS 230 and 240

 9. What is the difference between item 230 and 240?

 Item 230, Insider threat information, covers the insider threat program routine data collection, which is sometimes referred to as a “hub.”
 An agency’s data collection is an aggregation of records used for trend analysis.
 Most of these records are not unique, but are copies of other records.